stewebb/eTWIG/design/twig.md

   constructor() {
     this.children = [node1, node2]; // Array of other node
-    this.data = image1;             // Object of a data widget
+    //this.id = uuid;                 // A uuid that specifies this node. this.data = image1;             // Object of a data widget
   }
 }